 Hot off the presses !!!

-The NCO is excited to present its latest policy brief #38 Under the Knife & Under the Gun: An Overview of Regional Government in Niagara by esteemed scholar David Siegel, who is trying to provide some factual information for people to make evidence-based decisions on the future of Niagara governance.
+The NCO is excited to present policy brief #38 Under the Knife & Under the Gun: An Overview of Regional Government in Niagara by esteemed scholar David Siegel, who is trying to provide some factual information for people to make evidence-based decisions on the future of Niagara governance.

 Prof. Siegel, who specializes in local government, public policy and administration, presented his research to a crowd of 70 stakeholders in Pond Inlet on April 16, culminating in some great discussion.
 Special thanks to Niagara Regional Chair Jim Bradley and former Chair Debbie Zimmerman for some thoughtful opening and closing remarks.
 The full policy brief can be found on our website (see the above link) and the power-point presentation can be found here.

 Stay tuned!
 Once the provincial government presents it recommendations, Prof. Siegel will be back with his analysis and we will be sure to host another discussion.

 What a great turnout on February 7 for our latest presentation Ohnia:kara, An Aspiring Global Geopark.

 Ohnia:kara (Mohawk for ‘neck between two bodies of water’) is a local grassroots initiative aimed at bringing the UNESCO Global Geopark brand to Niagara.
 Our policy brief introduces this relatively new concept to Niagara stakeholders and answers the question: ‘What is a geopark, and how might it enhance an already popular tourism destination?’

 Cairns 207 was packed with stakeholders from education, conservation, tourism, and local government engaged in a conversation about this project.

 Our Latest Research